-The practice identified patients who may be in need of extra support:
+The practice identified patients who may be in need of extra support.

-- The practice supports new parents with an early year's fact sheet, useful information such as importance of childhood immunisation, cytology screening and breast feeding. - The practice had a comprehensive screening programme.
-The practice's uptake for the cervical screening programme was 92%, which was better than the national average of 97%.
+- These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation Patients were then signposted to the relevant service. - The practice supports new parents with an early year's fact sheet; this included a range of useful information such as importance of childhood immunisation ,cytology screening and encouraging breast feeding. - The practice had a comprehensive screening programme.
+The practice's uptake for the cervical screening programme was 100%, which was better than the national average of 97%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening. - Childhood immunisation rates for the vaccinations given in 2013/14 were comparable to CCG/national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 81.3% to 100% and five year olds from 96.7%.
-Flu vaccination rates for the over 65s in 2013/14 were 81.14%, and at risk groups 61.9%.
-These were also above to CCG and national averages. - Patients had access to appropriate health assessments and checks.
-These included health checks for new patients and NHS health checks for people aged 40-74.
-Appropriate follow-ups on the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.
+For example, childhood immunisation rates for the vaccinations given to under two years olds ranged from 91% to 100% and five year olds from 95.3% to 98.8%.
+Flu vaccination rates for the over 65s in 2013/ 14 were 74%, and at risk groups 60%.
+These were also above to CCG and national averages.